xingzhao-ji/lab4/README.md

 # Hash Hash Hash
-A concurrent hash table implementation with two different locking strategies to ensure thread safety while maintaining performance.
+This lab compares different hash table implementations and analyzes their performance in terms of execution time and accuracy across single-threaded, single-mutex multi-threaded, and multiple-mutex multi-threaded approaches.

 ## Building
 Run this command in the same directory where the Makefile is located to build:
 ```shell
 make
 ```
 ## Running
-1. Run the tester with a thread count and total inserts (example: 8 threads, 50k inserts):
+1. Run the tester with a thread count and total inserts (example: 8 threads, 50000 inserts):
 ```shell
 ./hash-table-tester -t 8 -s 50000
 ```